Determination of period matrix of double of surface with boundary via its DN map: Introduction

-The main result of the paper is the {\it algorithm} for deriving the $b$-period matrix of the double $\mathrm{M}$ of the surface $(M,g)$ via its DN map $\Lambda$.
+The main result of the paper is the {\it algorithm} for deriving the $b$-period matrix of the double $\mathbb{M}$ of the surface $(M,g)$ via its DN map $\Lambda$.
 It is presented at Steps 1-4, Section \ref{Algorithm sec}.
-The first (more or less standard) step consists in determining the boundary data associated with the Abelian differentials on the double $\mathrm{M}$ of $(M,g)$.
-As a result, we obtain the isomorphic copy (endowed with additional structures like inner product, e.t.c.) of the space $H^0(\mathrm{M};K)$ of Abelian differentails on $\mathrm{M}$ (Proposition \ref{determination of normal harmonic fields} and Lemma \ref{Connection between normal fields and symmetric differentials}).
-The second step, which is the key in our procedure, consists in the determination of the boundary data associated with the Abelian differentials whose periods have {\it integer} imaginary parts.
-Here the key trick (Proposition \ref{integer periods condition prop}) consists in reducing such a determination to solving the non-linear equations
+The first (more or less standard) step is determining the boundary data associated with the Abelian differentials on the double $\mathbb{M}$ of $(M,g)$.
+As a result, we obtain the isomorphic copy (endowed with additional structures like inner product, e.t.c.) of the space $H^0(\mathbb{M};K)$ of Abelian differentails on $\mathbb{M}$ (Proposition \ref{determination of normal harmonic fields} and Lemma \ref{Connection between normal fields and symmetric differentials}).
+The second step, which is the key in our procedure, is the determination of the boundary data associated with the Abelian differentials whose periods have {\it integer} imaginary parts.
+Here the key trick (Proposition \ref{integer periods condition prop}) is reducing such a determination to solving the non-linear equations